 Commercial Flood Insurance: Understanding the Risks and Options

 What risk can shut down a business?
-While the country is currently concerned with a different kind of shutdown, flooding can shutter a business for good.
-Businesses that are not prepared to cover the costs of flood damage could face thousands of dollars in repair costs.
+While the country is currently concerned with a different kind of shutdown, natural disasters — including flooding — have the potential to shutter a business for good.
+Businesses that are not prepared to cover the costs of flood damage may face thousands of dollars in repair costs.

 Many business owners think they are covered by their business owners policy (BOP) or commercial property insurance.
 Unfortunately, that is usually not the case.
 Commercial property insurance may provide coverage for damage caused by a burst pipe; damage caused by flood waters is treated separately.